ADORSYS-GIS/token-status-link/README.md

 ## Performance Considerations

-- The plugin performs non-blocking HTTP requests to minimize impact on Keycloak performance
+- The plugin performs HTTP requests using the bundled HTTP clients; calls are synchronous (blocking) in the current implementation and execute on the caller's thread.
-- Failed requests are retried with exponential backoff (1s, 2s, 3s, etc.)
+- **No retry mechanism** is used by default (retry count = 0) to ensure fast failure and avoid prolonged thread blocking.
+Some internal clients include retry strategies but the default configuration disables retries.
-- Connection and read timeouts are configurable to prevent hanging connections
+- Connection and read timeouts are **fixed at safe defaults** (30s connect, 60s read) to prevent hanging connections.

 ## Security Features